Book Lists

 Cross Down

-Alex Cross is gravely injured.
-Only his partner and friend John Sampson can keep him safe . . . and get justice.
+In this #1 New York Times bestseller, Alex Cross is gravely injured and only his partner and friend John Sampson can keep him safe . . . and get justice.
 For the first time, John Sampson is on his own.
 The brilliant crime-solving duo of Washington, DC’s, Metro PD and the FBI has a proven MO: Detective Alex Cross makes his own rules.
 Detective John Sampson enforces them.
 When military-style attacks erupt, brutally sidelining Cross, Sampson is sent reeling.
 The patterns are too random—Sampson’s friend, his partner, his brother—have told him.
 Don’t trust anyone.
 As a shadow force advances on the nation’s capital, Sampson alone must protect the Cross family, his own young daughter, and every American, including the president.

 Countdown